Babs Gonzales: 1940s

-Gonzales formed his own group, Babs' Three Bips and A Bop, releasing a number of 78rpm singles for Blue Note, Capitol, and Apollo labels in the late 1940s.
+Gonzales formed his own group, Babs' Three Bips and A Bop, releasing a number of 78 rpm singles for the Blue Note, Capitol, and Apollo labels in the late 1940s.
 Tadd Dameron, Sonny Rollins, Roy Haynes, Wynton Kelly, and Bennie Green were among the musicians who performed at these recording sessions.
-"I formed the Bips because I felt bebop needed a bridge to the people," said Gonzales, "The fire was there... but it wasn't reaching the people."
+"I formed the Bips because I felt bebop needed a bridge to the people", said Gonzales, "The fire was there ... but it wasn't reaching the people."

 The most notable of Babs' Three Bips and A Bop singles was "Oop-Pop-A-Da".
 Its prominent scat singing was credited with originating "an easy route to vocal improvisation which is still employed by jazz aspirants the world over."
 A cover version of "Oop-Pop-A-Da" later became one of Dizzy Gillespie's first commercial successes.
-Gonzales himself rejected being labelled a "scat" singer, stating "I am a jazz singer.
+Gonzales himself rejected being labelled a "scat" singer, stating, "I am a jazz singer.
 Scat is a technical way of interpreting a melody by paraphrasing it by means of onomatopoeia.
 The scat singers do not improvise.
 I do not stop improvising, like an instrumentalist; I improvise on the harmonic frame and use chords of passage."

 Friendship with Sonny Rollins

-Saxophonist Sonny Rollins' debut recordings were made with Gonzales at a session for the Capitol label in 1949.
-"Babs was a very wonderful guy," Rollins reminisced in 2019, "he gave me an opportunity to make my first recordings, and a chance to work with the older, more prominent musicians than myself at the time...
-Fats Navarro, Lucky Thompson, people of that stature..
+Saxophonist Sonny Rollins's debut recordings were made with Gonzales at a session for the Capitol label in 1949.
+"Babs was a very wonderful guy", Rollins reminisced in 2019, "he gave me an opportunity to make my first recordings, and a chance to work with the older, more prominent musicians than myself at the time ...
+Fats Navarro, Lucky Thompson, people of that stature ...
 I was just a kid coming into the business."
-Reflecting on Gonzales' personality and achievements, Rollins remarked, "Just thinking about him makes me laugh... in a respectful way, not at him but with him.
+Reflecting on Gonzales's personality and achievements, Rollins remarked, "Just thinking about him makes me laugh ... in a respectful way, not at him but with him.
 He needs to be recognized and praised for what he did.
 I never forgot him.
 We were great friends.
 I admired him tremendously and respected what he was doing."